Joan B. Kelly, Ph.D.

 Bruce Derman, Wendy Gregson

-This article outlines what couples need to do in order to face the numerous dilemmas that are inherent in divorce.
-If people have not resolved their dilemmas before the divorce, they go through the process trying to manage their fear in different ways by hiding their doubt, responsibility; vulnerability, or dependency.
+This article outlines what couples need to do in order to consider and face the numerous dilemmas that are inherent in divorce.

 Lee Jay Berman